 7. World champions

 Always to the fore of improvements in rallycross, Hansen worked hard for years behind the scenes in a bid to help the sport he loves achieve better promotion.
 Ultimately rallycross became a World Championship in 2014, and the Hansen team has since won a pair of Teams’ titles and a Drivers’ crown too.
 Shirley Gibson details Hansen’s significance in getting the sport better television coverage several decades ago, the introduction of a single promotor and growth to World Championship is explained by Tim Whittington, former World RX Managing Director Martin Anayi, FIA President Jean Todt and World RX TV commentator Andrew Coley.
 Timmy and Kevin Hansen talk about their efforts in winning the 2019 World RX titles.

 One of the first to run rallycross cars in America, Hansen has been very successful in the United States.
 From winning X Games gold medals with Liam Doran and Sebastien Loeb, to claiming Nitro Rallycross titles with Timmy and Kevin Hansen.
 Each of those drivers talk about those adventures.

 9. 30 years

 Hansen’s full rallycross career detailed year-by-year with every car illustrated.

 Fully detailed results archive for Kenneth Hansen and the drivers run by his team from 1983 to 2019.

-English language books will be printed and dispatched in late August.
+English language books shipping now.
 A Swedish language version will also be available.« Previous Post Next Post »